Ryjen1/ship-celo-wallet/ISSUES_SETUP.md

 - **Labels**: `documentation`, `needs-triage`
 - **Use for**: Documentation issues, missing guides, unclear explanations

-## 🤖 Automated Issue Creation
+## 🤖 Issue Templates (Manual Creation)

-### Commit Message Based Creation

-The system automatically creates issues when you use special prefixes in your commit messages:
+### Using GitHub's Built-in Templates

+GitHub provides built-in support for issue templates.
+When someone creates a new issue on your repository, they'll see options for:
+- Bug report
+- Feature request
+- Documentation
+- Enhancement

+These templates are stored in `.github/ISSUE_TEMPLATE/` and provide structured forms for creating quality issues.

 ```bash
 # Creates a bug report